-Freedom within limits: Instead of confining and restricting their worlds as something “separate” or “baby proofed” from ours, the limits we set are for the purpose of safely letting them JOIN our world.
+Freedom within limits: Instead of confining and restricting their worlds as something “separate” from ours, the limits we set are for the purpose of safely letting them join our world.
 We focus not on blocking off parts of our home, but on making it inclusive to them.
 We focus not on toys and games, but on the overall exposure to real, tangible exploration.

 Follow the child: I observe my children so that I leave room for them to teach me rather than assuming an all-knowing role.
 Child-led in this context doesn’t look like bending to their every impulsive want or idea, but it does let them take charge of their learning by letting their passions lead the way.

-Seeing work as play, play as work: Gone are the days of “No, don’t touch.”
+Play as work, work as play: Gone are the days of “No, don’t touch.”
 We have broadened our understanding of play as something that isn’t limited to the playroom.
 Their reaches into the dishwasher to try and participate with cleanup are just as meaningful to them as letting them unleash creativity with their craft supplies and toys.

-Help me to do it myself: I’ve got one who is very cautious and needs encouragement to see that he can do hard things, and I’ve got another who is overly-ambitious and needs reminders on, um, risk assessment.
-The way in which we can best help our children is not one-size-fits-all, nor is it simply accomplished by always doing on their behalf.
+Help me do it myself: I’ve got one who is very cautious and needs encouragement to see that he can do hard things, and I’ve got another who is overly-ambitious and needs reminders on risk assessment.
+The ways we can best help our children is not one-size-fits-all, nor is it simply accomplished by always doing on their behalf.
 Slowing down to recognize our reactions and ensure they are proportionate is one of the greatest forms of respect towards their autonomy.